Spain–United Kingdom relations: Cultural relations

 Cultural relations between the United Kingdom and Spain are intense and diverse, supported by exchanges in areas such as education, language, art, popular culture, and civil society.
 An important vehicle for cultural relations is mutual language and educational exchange.
 As early as 1940—in the midst of a politically difficult period—the British Council opened its first office and school in Madrid to promote the English language and British culture in Spain, and today it has several branches throughout the country.
-A bilingual education programme has been in place since the 1990s, and English is widely spoken as a foreign language in Spain.
+A bilingual education program has been in place since the 1990s, and English is widely spoken as a foreign language in Spain.
 Conversely, Spain is keen to maintain a presence for its culture in the United Kingdom.
-Founded in 1991, the Instituto Cervantes runs a cultural centre in London and branches (e.g., in Manchester and Leeds) that offer Spanish courses and organise Spanish cultural events.
+Founded in 1991, the Instituto Cervantes runs a cultural centre in London and branches (e.g., in Manchester and Leeds) that offer Spanish courses and organize Spanish cultural events.
 Spanish is very popular as a foreign language in the UK; it is one of the most popular second foreign languages in schools and universities.
 Close ties also exist in the field of higher education and research.
 Following the end of British participation in the Erasmus Programme, a bilateral education agreement was signed in 2023 to mutually recognise university entrance qualifications and promote exchange programs.

 There is lively mutual reception in the arts and media.
 British literature—from Shakespeare to Harry Potter—is widely read in Spain, while Spanish authors (such as Cervantes' Don Quixote or contemporary writers such as Carlos Ruiz Zafón) are well known and have been translated in the UK.
 There are also diverse contacts in film and music: British musicians regularly perform at major festivals in Spain, and Spanish filmmakers find an interested audience in London.
-Joint productions and cultural exchange programmes (e.g., as part of the British Council Arts Program or Spanish Culture Weeks in the UK) strengthen mutual understanding.
+Joint productions and cultural exchange programs (e.g., as part of the British Council Arts Program or Spanish Culture Weeks in the UK) strengthen mutual understanding.
 In 2016, Spain and the UK jointly celebrated the 400th anniversary of the deaths of Miguel de Cervantes and William Shakespeare with events on both sides of the Channel.

 Sport plays a special role as a unifying element of popular culture.
-In football —the most popular sport in both countries and brought to Spain by British immigrants — there is a natural rivalry as well as mutual appreciation.
+In association football —the most popular sport in both countries and brought to Spain by British exiles—there is a natural rivalry as well as mutual appreciation.
 Spanish football stars (such as David Silva, Fernando Torres, and David De Gea) have played in the Premier League, while British coaches and players such as John Toshack, David Beckham, and Jude Bellingham have been or are active in Spanish clubs.
 European Cup matches between top English and Spanish teams attract a lot of attention in both countries and the Spanish and English national football teams have also faced each other frequently, including in important matches such as the final of the UEFA Euro 2024.